5 Inference for simple linear regression

 5.9 Inference based on the Central Limit Theorem

 Thus far we have approached inference using simulation-based methods (bootstrapping and permutation) to generate sampling distributions to understand the sample-to-sample variability in \(\hat{\beta}_1\).
-When certain conditions are met, however, we can use theoretical results about the sampling distribution and hence the variability in estimated slope.
-In this section, we present that theory, then use it to conduct statistical inference for the slope \(\beta_1\).
+When certain conditions are met, however, we can use theoretical results about the sampling distribution to understand the variability in \(\hat{\beta}_1\).
+In this section, we present that theory, then use it to conduct statistical inference for the population slope.
 One thing you’ll notice as we go through this section is that the inferential procedures and conclusions are very similar as before.
-The primary difference, then, is in how the estimate of the sampling variability in \(\hat{\beta}_1\) is obtained.
+The primary difference is in how we get an estimate of the sampling variability in \(\hat{\beta}_1\) and the null distribution.

 5.9.1 Central Limit Theorem